 Rewrite External Table

-Write data from an external table to an S3 bucket.
-Note that this will overwrite any existing data on the target file and it is generally recommended not to perform this action on the same file that the source data is referenced from.
-It is important that the Matillion ETL instance has access to the chosen bucket and file.
+Note This will overwrite any existing data on the chosen S3 location and it is generally not recommended to perform this action on the same location from which the source data is referenced.
+The Matillion ETL instance must have access to the chosen bucket and location.

 External tables are part of Amazon Redshift Spectrum and may not be available in all regions.
 For a list of supported regions see the Amazon documentation.